milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-docker.md

 # Install Milvus Cluster

-You can install Milvus Cluster with Docker-Compose or on Kubernetes with Helm Chart
+You can install Milvus Cluster with Docker-Compose or Kubernetes.

 {{tab}}
 ## Before You Begin